mathmerizing/MultigridPython/docs/source/basics.rst

 Thus, we only need to find all indices :math:`\tau` at the Dirichlet boundary :math:`\Gamma_D` and apply the procedure from above with :math:`\xi = 0`.

-Overall, the Finite Element Method enabled us to transform a discrete form of the convection-diffusion equation on a given grid into a linear equation system.
+Overall, the Finite Element Method enabled us to transform a discrete form of the reaction-diffusion equation on a given grid into a linear equation system.
 In the following, we will investigate how such a linear equation system can be solved iteratively.

 Iterative Methods